inf112-v21/The-Dijkstras/README.md

 ## Running it
 *To run:*
-You simply need to run the main class.
+Navigate to src/main/java/inf112/skeleton/app/main.java and run the Main file to start the game.
+It will then pop up a screen that shows the board.

 ## Deliverables